- How is non-Hodgkin lymphoma treated in children?

 A stem cell transplant procedure is a complex treatment that can cause life-threatening side effects.
 If the doctors think your child may benefit from a transplant, the best place to have this done is at a nationally recognized cancer center where the staff has experience with the procedure and with managing the recovery period.

 Stem cell transplants often require a long hospital stay and can be very expensive (costing well over $100,000).
-Be sure to get a written approval from your insurer if it is recommended for your child.
-Even if the transplant is covered by your insurance, co-pays or other costs could easily amount to tens of thousands of dollars.
+Be sure to get written approval from your insurer if it is recommended for your child.
+Even if the transplant is covered by your insurance, co-pays or other costs could easily amount to many thousands of dollars.
 Find out what your insurer will cover before the transplant so you will have an idea of what you might have to pay.

 Possible side effects